 1. Grind up the goods.

 Firstly, you better be using premium beans if you want anything tastier than a pack of liquid cigarettes out of this.
 Buy whole bean, and grind it right before you make it.
-Use exactly 18 grams.
 We use Pilot Coffee.
 It takes about 18g, but a secret is to over dose to about 20-22 grams and tamp a couple times as you fill up the portafilter.

 Oh, and you also need to use a nice burr coffee grinder.
 Burr grinders are coffee making game changers.
 If you’re willing to part with enough cash to buy an espresso machine that doesn’t even use electricity – at least get yourself a great grinder.

 2. Preheat EVERYTHING.

 And I mean everything.
 If you’re using something, fill it with boiling water to warm it up.

 And boy, is there a lot to preheat.
 Let’s start with the machine, which needs a solid two minutes filled with boiling water before you can even get started.

 This bad boy is made of enough solid aluminum to knock any potential home invader unconscious, so if it’s cold, it’s going to suck the life right out of your espresso.